CartoDB/carto-selfhosted-helm/README.md

 ### Installation Steps

+1. Authenticate and connect to your cluster

-1. Obtain the configuration files provided by Carto.
+2. Obtain the configuration files provided by Carto.
 That files are unique per self-hosted (**couldn't be shared between multiple installations**) and one could be public but the other one is private so please, be careful sharing it.

-2. Add our Carto helm repository with the next commands:
+3. Add our Carto helm repository with the next commands:
   ```bash
   # Add the carto-selfhosted repo.
   helm repo add carto-selfhosted https://carto-selfhosted-charts.storage.googleapis.com